An award-winning journalist breaks down the types of query letters at a freelance writer’s disposal and when to use each to land assignments.

 If brevity is more your style.
 Always, always to editors you know, have met, or have worked with.

-I typically send multiple ideas only to editors I’ve worked with.
-There’s no rule that says this type of query letter couldn’t work for editors who’ve been asking for ideas or who you’ve been pitching for a while with no success.
+I’ll typically only send multiple ideas only to editors I’ve previously worked with.
+That said, there’s no rule saying this type of query letter can’t be sent to editors who’ve asked for ideas or who you’ve been pitching for a while with no success.

-My only concern about sending multiple ideas in one pitch is that I worry an editor is not going to have the budget to buy four ideas in one go.
-He’s going to reject some of my pitches for no reason other than there’s a limit to how many he can take.
-Next time I won’t be able to pitch these perfectly good ideas again.
-This has actually happened to me.
-An editor rejected an idea twice because of lack of space and budget, and by the third time, she was simply bored of it.
-It wasn’t new to her any more.
+My only concern about sending multiple ideas in one pitch is budget.
+If an editor has a limited budget and I send them four ideas, they may reject two or three for no reason other than there’s a limit to how many they can take.
+And I won’t be able to pitch these perfectly good ideas again.
+I’ve had this happen.
+An editor rejected an idea twice because of lack of space and budget, and by the third time, she was simply bored with it.
+It wasn’t new to her anymore.

-But if an editor is assigning for a whole year, for instance, then sure, go ahead and pitch quite a few.
+If an editor is assigning for an entire year, however, then sure, go ahead and pitch quite a few.

 6. The phone or in-person pitch

-Of all the different types of query, this is the one I suck at.
-I’m really bad and should probably practice more because experts say (and I believe them) that you always need to have an elevator pitch ready for your business—a 30-second summary of an idea that you could explain in an elevator ride.
+You know how business experts advise that you have an elevator pitch ready for your business?
+This is a 30-second summary of an idea that you could explain on an elevator ride.

-In freelancing terms, you might find yourself on the phone with an editor who says, “What do you have for me?” and you don’t want to have to fumble and bumble your way around an answer.
+It’s just as true in freelancing as it is in the startup world.
+You could find yourself on the phone with an editor who says, “What do you have for me?” and you don’t want to fumble and bumble your way around an answer.
 You want a sharp summary of a story idea ready to go.

-So if you do happen to get yourself a meeting with an editor or are pitching something over the phone, practice refining your idea into a couple of sentences that make it sound intriguing, to-the-point, and of course, totally assignment worthy.
+So, if you happen to get yourself a meeting with an editor or are pitching something over the phone, practice refining your idea into a couple of sentences that make it sound intriguing, to-the-point, and of course, totally assignment worthy.

 7. The essay pitch

+The Letter of Introduction is a one-page pitch, but the type of pitch that gives writers the most grief.
+Once you get the hang of it, though, it’s actually pretty easy to write.
 My trick is to write it in third person as if I’m introducing someone else and then go back and change the whole thing to first person before sending it.
-I send LOIs to trade magazine editors and new-to-me magazines that don’t specify rates or what they’re looking for, and I’ve been incredibly successful with them.

 9. The social media pitch